jbduncan/java-textualyser/README.md

 License
 ================

 Java Textualyser is distributed under the MIT license.
-Please see LICENSE.txt for more details.
+Please see LICENCE.txt for more details.